-Maya Gallery is a local home-grown art gallery with a focus on heritage and culture.
-Currently located in an industrial area in the MacPherson district, the gallery actively promotes Singaporean artists, and liaises with curators, organisations and institutions to introduce international artists to Singapore, and Singapore artists to the world.
+Located in the industrial hub of MacPherson, where factories for batik production thrived in the 1960s and 70s, Maya Gallery is an artist-run art gallery with a focus on heritage, culture, Singapore and Southeast Asian art.
+The gallery actively promotes Singaporean artists, and liaises with curators, organisations and institutions to introduce international artists to Singapore, and Singapore artists to the world.

-Founded in historic Kampong Glam in 2012 by Jeffrey Wandly and his wife Masturah Sha’ari through a shared passion for the arts, Maya Gallery was officially opened by Ms Janice Koh, then Nominated Member of Parliament (NMP) for the Arts.
-With its regular programme of exhibitions, activities and participation in international art fairs, the gallery has contributed strongly to the local art scene.
+Founded in historic Kampong Glam in 2012 by Jeffrey Wandly and Masturah Sha’ari through a shared passion for the arts, Maya Gallery was officially opened by Janice Koh, then Nominated Member of Parliament (NMP) for the Arts.
+The gallery has held more than 70 exhibitions by more than 100 artists rom Singapore, Malaysia, Indonesia, India, Korea, Japan and the United States, and continues to support emerging artists.
+With its international programme of exhibitions and participation in art fairs, the gallery has contributed strongly to the local art scene.

-Maya Gallery was awarded Top 10 Art Galleries in Singapore by tallypress.com (2018), Recommended Art Gallery at the Expat Living Reader Awards (2015) and Best Asian Contemporary Art Gallery of the Year by National Critics Choice (2014).
-Maya Gallery has been described as a gallery which has "won the hearts of art enthusiasts with its locally flavoured exhibitions" by mydestination.com (2014).
+Maya Gallery was awarded Top 10 Art Galleries in Singapore (tallypress.com, 2018), Recommended Art Gallery (Expat Living Reader Awards, 2015) and Best Asian Contemporary Art Gallery of the Year (National Critics Choice, 2014).
+It has been described as a gallery which has "won the hearts of art enthusiasts with its locally flavoured exhibitions" (mydestination.com, 2014).

 Masturah Sha’ari holds a Master of Arts in Asian Art Histories from Goldsmiths, University of London through LASALLE College of the Arts, Singapore.
 She graduated with a Bachelor of Arts, majoring in Economics and Malay Studies, from the National University of Singapore, and a Diploma in Design Communication from LASALLE.
 She has worked at the Institute of Contemporary Arts Singapore (ICAS) and International Enterprise Singapore.